 You can also opt to write a guest blog on popular blogs or hunt for big magazines and journals that pay well.

-So pick up your laptops, look for opportunities right now and let the magic of words bring you the income you desire because it’s in your hands.
+So pick up your laptop, look for opportunities right now and let the magic of your words bring you the income you desire.